IgorAmashukeli/Flask/README.md

-The authors from the master's program (Griffith College) do not approve of posting problem solutions on a public GitHub repository.
+The authors from the master's program (Griffith College) do not approve of posting assignments on a public GitHub repository.

 You can access all the data in the repository provided [here](https://github.com/IgorAmashukeli/Flask_content).